History of the Pittsburgh Pirates: 2013–2015: Return to the playoffs

-Despite starting the season with a 1-5 record, the Pirates quickly heated up and moved above .500 for good after a 3-1 victory over the Braves on April 20.
-By June, the Pirates had the best record in all of baseball, and spent the rest of the summer battling with Cincinnati and St. Louis for first place in the N.L.
+Despite starting the season with a 1–5 record, the Pirates quickly heated up and moved above .500 for good after a 3–1 victory over the Braves on April 20.
+By June, the Pirates had the best record in baseball and spent the rest of the summer battling with Cincinnati and St. Louis for first place in the N.L.
 Central.
 Though the Pirates made no trades before the July 31 deadline, they added to the lineup in August, acquiring Marlon Byrd and John Buck from the New York Mets and Justin Morneau from the Minnesota Twins.
-On September 3, 2013, the Pirates defeated the Milwaukee Brewers 4–3 in Milwaukee to win their 81st game of the season, clinching their first non-losing season since 1992.
+On September 3, the Pirates defeated the Milwaukee Brewers 4–3 to win their 81st game of the season, clinching their first non-losing season since 1992.
 Then, following a four-game losing streak, the Pirates defeated the Texas Rangers 1–0 on September 9 for their 82nd win, clinching their first winning season in 21 years.
 14 days later, due to a combination of a Pirates win and a Nationals' loss to the St. Louis Cardinals, the Pirates headed to postseason play for the first time in 21 seasons.
-By finishing the season with a three-game sweep of the Cincinnati Reds, their chief competition for the NL Wild Card, the Pirates hosted and won their first home playoff game since 1992 in the National League Wild Card Game on October 1, 2013 with a score of 6–2.
+By finishing the season with a three-game sweep of Cincinnati, their chief competition for the NL Wild Card, the Pirates hosted and won their first home playoff game since 1992 in the National League Wild Card Game on October 1, by a score of 6–2.

 That victory put the Pirates into the National League Division Series against the St. Louis Cardinals.
-On October 3, 2013, the Cardinals rode a 7-run inning to a 9–1 win over the Pirates.
+On October 3, the Cardinals rode a 7-run inning to a 9–1 win over the Pirates.
 The Pirates evened the series with a 7–1 victory on in Game 2 on October 4, tying the series heading into Game 3.
-The Pirates then took a 2-1 Series lead by defeating the Cardinals in dramatic fashion at PNC Park 5-3 before dropping the remaining two games to the Cardinals by scores of 2-1 and 6–1, thereby being eliminated from further post-season play.
+The Pirates then took a 2–1 series lead by defeating the Cardinals in dramatic fashion at home 5–3 before dropping the remaining two games to the Cardinals by scores of 2–1 and 6–1, thereby being eliminated from further postseason play.

-In 2014, the Pirates made the National League Wild Card game but lost at home to the eventual World Series champions, the San Francisco Giants by a score of 8–0.
+In 2014, the Pirates made the National League Wild Card game but lost at home to the eventual World Series champion San Francisco Giants by a score of 8–0.
 Brandon Crawford hit a grand slam while the Pirates could not recover and were once again denied a playoff series win.

-In 2015, the Pirates finished with the second best record in baseball at 98–64, however, despite many injuries to key players, the division rival St. Louis Cardinals had the best record in baseball at 100–62, winning the NL Central division.
+In 2015, the Pirates finished with the second best record in baseball at 98–64; however, despite many injuries to key players, the division rival St. Louis Cardinals had the best record in baseball at 100–62, winning the NL Central.
 The 98-win season was good enough to ensure another home Wild Card game, this time hosting the 97-win Chicago Cubs.
-The eventual 2015 NL Cy Young winner, Jake Arrieta, pitched dominantly for the Cubs, hurling a complete game shutout, handing the Pirates a 4–0 loss.
+The eventual 2015 NL Cy Young winner, Jake Arrieta, pitched dominantly for the Cubs, hurling a complete-game shutout, handing the Pirates a 4–0 loss.